ryersondmp/sa11y-website/src/get-started/checks.md

 1. **Small text is harder to read, particularly for those with low vision.** To ensure better readability, avoid using font sizes smaller than the default.

+1. **Reset buttons should not be used unless specifically needed because they are easy to activate by mistake.** Learn why [Reset and Cancel buttons pose usability issues.](https://www.nngroup.com/articles/reset-and-cancel-buttons/)

 ### Successes
 1. **Image is marked as decorative, although the link is using the surrounding text as a descriptive label.**